Sparse learned kernels for interpretable and efficient medical time series processing: Model Architecture

 We can reduce the parameter count of our segmentation model by absorbing the weighting factor into the kernels themselves, due to the ``almost linear'' property of the model.
 Let $\mathbf{x}$ be the input PPG signal, which is a vector of length 1920.
 Let $\mathbf{k}_m$, $b_m$, $w_m$ be the $m^{th}$ convolution kernel, bias, and signal weight respectively.
 The kernels are vectors of length 192, 96, or 64 depending on the length class (long, moderate, or short), while the biases and weights are scalars.
 We have:

 where $|\cdot |$ is element-wise absolute value.

 The quantity $\mathbf{k}_m\cdot|w_m|$ becomes the new kernel, and the quantity $b_m \cdot |w_m|$ becomes the new bias.
 We can thus reduce parameter count, since we can now store the kernels themselves along with a corresponding binary value indicating whether they are positive or negative kernels.
 Furthermore, each kernel can be neatly categorized into ``contributing to good signal quality'' (positive kernels) or ``contributing to poor signal quality'' (negative kernels).
-This process is performed after learning the kernels, with the goal of reducing the memory footprint and number of scalar operations for deployed models.
+This process is performed after learning the kernels to reduce the memory footprint and number of scalar operations for deployed models.